Just Me Travel

 Cobbold Gorge is one of those rare places that feels truly untouched.
 Whether standing high above the gorge, walking across a glass bridge, or floating silently through its waters, this tour offers a perfect blend of adventure, tranquillity, and two unique perspectives.

-The only thing I regret is missing out on the scenic helicopter flight over the gorge – for that third perspective.
+I only regret missing out on the scenic helicopter flight over the gorge for that third perspective.
 As a solo traveller, I could have been paired with other travellers.
 However, flights have a maximum of three passengers and are subject to strict weight limits per flight.
 As much as the Cobbold Gorge staff tried, the passenger-to-weight ratio didn’t work in my favour during my short stay.
 Bookings are essential!

-Cobbold Gorge is a must-visit for those who love off-the-beaten-path destinations, stunning landscapes, and unique experiences.
-While it may be remote, the reward is a hidden paradise that will be etched in your memory forever.
+Cobbold Gorge is a must-visit if you love off-the-beaten-path destinations, stunning landscapes, and unique experiences.
+It may be remote, but the reward is a hidden paradise that will be etched in your memory forever.

 What You Need to Know